 ("The Spoken Word is the Original Seed," March 18, 1962, message #62-0318)

 Then, "Except a man be born again."
 Why must he be born again?
-He's dead, the flesh he's in.
+He's dead with, the flesh he's in.
 He's a hybrid.
 He's got to be born again.
 Why?
 He was born in sin, from Eve's sin, shaped in iniquity; come to the world, speaking lies.

 ("The Spoken Word is the Original Seed," March 18, 1962, message #62-0318)